 DNREC community yard waste drop-off site

-ADVISORY: The DNREC Polly Drummond Hill Road Community Yard Waste Demonstration Site in Newark is closed Mondays and Tuesdays, and is open 8 a.m. to sunset, Wednesday thru Sunday.
-PLEASE NOTE: Starting August 3, 2015; this site will be closed every Monday, Tuesday, Wednesday, and Thursday; and will be open 8 a.m. to sunset every Friday, Saturday, and Sunday.
+ADVISORY: The DNREC Polly Drummond Hill Road Community Yard Waste Demonstration Site in Newark is now closed Monday, Tuesday, Wednesday, and Thursday; and open 8 a.m. to sunset Friday, Saturday, and Sunday.
 The South Chapel Yard Waste Site on Route 72, which is operated by Holland Mulch, will continue to be open from 7:30 a.m. to 4 p.m.
-Monday through Friday, and 7:30 a.m. to noon Saturday (closed July 23-27 for grinding).
-The Holland Mulch South Chapel site is free for Delaware residents bringing their own yard waste to the site, but others must pay a rate established by Holland Mulch.
+Monday through Friday, and 7:30 a.m. to noon Saturday.
+The Holland Mulch South Chapel site is free for Delaware residents bringing their own yard waste to the site, but all others must pay a rate established by Holland Mulch.

 DNREC Polly Drummond Hill Road Community Yard Waste Demonstration Site